-The COVID-19 pandemic has initiated an unprecedented global research effort on a single virus.
-At Garvan, our researchers responded immediately to the pandemic.
-We are driving or collaborating on projects locally and globally to develop new ways to treat and prevent infection with coronavirus, and learn more about the virus to inform better global treatment strategies.
+The COVID-19 pandemic initiated an unprecedented global research effort.
+At Garvan, we responded immediately: by driving or collaborating on projects locally and globally to develop new ways to treat and prevent infection.
+And to learn more about virus strains, and inform global treatment strategies.

-As there are no guarantees on which treatment or vaccine will be effective, researchers must take as many different approaches as possible.
+As there are no guarantees on which treatment or vaccine will prove most effective, researchers must take as many approaches as possible.

-Garvan’s excellence in antibody research, immunology, cellular genomics and whole genome sequencing is well positioned to contribute valuably to the global research effort to fight COVID-19.
-We are using cutting-edge technology to drive innovative research projects, with our focus firmly on improving outcomes for patients.
+Garvan’s excellence in antibody research, immunology, cellular genomics and whole genome sequencing is well positioned to contribute valuably to the global research effort.
+We use cutting-edge technology and genomics research to drive innovative projects, with a focus on improving outcomes for patients.